 To ensure the Group’s effectiveness, during the year the Nomination Committee undertakes a review of:

 - The membership and composition of the Board, including that the balance of skills continue to be appropriate

-- The recommendations arising from the Board evaluation which involves questionnaires and one-to-one meetings covering:
+- The recommendations arising from the Board evaluation which covers:

 - the Board’s role, composition and operation;

 - Board, Committee and individual performance;

-- The Group’s overall human resourcing including succession and training and development plans including the development of a diverse talent pipeline
+- The Group’s overall human resourcing including succession, training and development plans including the development of a diverse talent pipeline

 The Board recognises its responsibility for ensuring the independence and effectiveness of the internal and external auditors, satisfying itself on the integrity of financial and narrative statements and both maintaining and monitoring the Group’s system of internal control and regularly reviewing its effectiveness.

-Key features of the Group's internal control include:
+Key features of the Group's internal control systems include:

 - A comprehensive system of financial reporting and business planning

 - A defined schedule of matters for decision by the Board

-- Clearly defined levels of authority and documentation procedures for transactions
+- Clearly defined levels of authority and formal documentation of procedures

 - Close Executive involvement in day-to-day operations

 - Regular Board review of strategy and progress

-- Formal sign off of the Group’s Ethics and Whistleblowing policies by all employees annually
+- Formal sign-off of the Group’s Ethics, Gifts and Hospitality and Whistleblowing policies by all employees annually